rallias/nginx-proxy/README.md

 Then start any containers you want proxied with an env var VIRTUAL_HOST=subdomain.youdomain.com

-    $ docker run -e VIRTUAL_HOST=foo.bar.com  ...
+    $ docker run -e VIRTUAL_HOST=foo.bar.com  -e VIRTUAL_HOST_SSL=foo.bar.com ...

 Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the VIRTUAL_HOST env var set.

 ### Multiple Ports

-If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
-If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
+If your container exposes multiple ports, nginx-proxy will default to the service running on port 80 and ssl on port 443.
+If you need to specify a different port, you can set a VIRTUAL_PORT or VIRTUAL_PORT_SSL env var to select a different one.
 If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.

   [1]: https://github.com/jwilder/docker-gen
   [2]: http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/